 This course is designed with college preparation work.
 Pre-Civil War is a semester long survey course covering important American authors and literary movements from the time of settlement to the beginning of Civil War.
 Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of historical setting.
+Students will study excerpts from The Scarlet Letter.
 Completion of the research paper to minimum standards is required to pass the course.